abstractqqq/polars_ds_extension/README.md

 1. Some statistics functions are taken from Statrs (MIT) and internalized.
 See [here](https://github.com/statrs-dev/statrs/tree/master)
 2. Linear algebra routines are powered mostly by [faer](https://crates.io/crates/faer)
 3. String similarity metrics are soooo fast because of [RapidFuzz](https://github.com/maxbachmann/rapidfuzz-rs)

-# Other related Projects

-1. Take a look at our friendly neighbor [functime](https://github.com/TracecatHQ/functime)